I was having a comment conversation with Robbie Kellman Baxter the other day and…

 That got me thinking about what happens when we can’t live up to our subscriptions.
 I’ve written in the past about Subscription Fatigue, but this is something different.
 Let’s call it Subscription Guilt.

-Subscription guilt is what happens when the reality of our daily choices clashes with our commitment to a subscription, and we make decisions to alleviate that conflict:
+Subscription guilt is what happens when the reality of our daily life clashes with our commitment to a subscription, and we make decisions to alleviate that conflict:

 I’d go to the movies, but I just upgraded my Netflix so should watch more.